SUSE/ha-sap-terraform-deployments/libvirt/README.md

 `salt` is supported but more could be added just adding other `provisioner` files like [salt_provisioner](modules/host/salt_provisioner.tf).
 - [hana_node](modules/hana_node): Specific SAP HANA node defintion.
 Basically it calls the host module with some particular updates.
+ The hana node contains also:
+ * sbd device definition.
+Currently a shared disk.
 - [iscsi_server](modules/iscsi_server): Machine to host a iscsi target.
 - [monitoring](modules/monitoring): Machine to host the monitoring stack.
-- [sbd](modules/sbd): SBD device definition.
-Currently a shared disk.

 ### Salt modules
 - [default](../salt/default): Default configuration for each node.
 Install the most